Special Part-Time Program

 Most Special Part-Time students carry approximately the same course load as part-time students (both day and evening).
 As a result, they pay the same tuition and fees.
 If a student carries fewer than eight credits, then the tuition may be reduced pro rata, but the basic fees are not reduced.
 Special Part-Time students are not eligible for merit scholarships that are awarded to incoming first year students.

 Special Part-Time students will be given an “equivalency rank.”
 That will be the student’s rank while in school and his or her final rank.
-The equivalency rank will apply as soon as a student enters the Special Part-Time division, and will continue to apply even if the student subsequently enters the day or evening division.
+The equivalency rank will apply as soon as a student enters the Special Part-Time Program, and will continue to apply even if the student subsequently enters the day or evening program.

 Special Part-Time students will be eligible for the following academic awards for semesters or years in which they carried a minimum of nine credits: Dean’s List, New England Scholar, and American Jurisprudence prizes.